 The long answer is that Galaxy’s tool dependency resolution is managed via

 dependency_resolvers option in the Galaxy configuration file (

 option is discussed in detail in the Dependency Resolvers

 documentation.
 Most Galaxy administrators will be using Galaxy’s default dependency

-means that Galaxy can look for tool dependencies using the Conda system when it
+dependency_resolvers means that Galaxy can look for tool dependencies using the Conda

-Note that the order of resolvers in the file matters and the
+Note that the order of resolvers in the configuration option matters and that when

 Table 1: Commonly used configuration options for Conda in Galaxy.